 The Google Phone

-With the Pixel 6 and 6 Pro, Google introduced a fantastic new design, along with all-new camera hardware and incredible battery life.
-Along with Android 12 and the Tensor chip, this is truly the first Google phone, and it's a slam dunk.
+With the Pixel 7 and 7 Pro, Google refines the design of their predecessor, along with improved camera hardware and incredible battery life.
+Along with Android 13 and the Tensor 2 chip, there's no question they are Google's phone, and they're a slam dunk.

 Andrew Myrick is a Senior Editor at Android Central.
 He enjoys everything to do with technology, including tablets, smartphones, and everything in between.
 Perhaps his favorite past-time is collecting different headphones, even if they all end up in the same drawer.